 5. Get offers

-With your main potential junk car buyers in mind, it is time to contact each of them a receive a price quote for your junk vehicle.
-Giving totally accurate information to your buyers will increase the likelihood of a large payout – transparent sellers tend to mean that the vehicle has been decently cared for and has plenty of viable parts.
+With your main potential junk car buyers in mind, it is time to contact each of them and receive a price quote for your junk vehicle.
+Giving accurate information to your buyers will increase the likelihood of a large payout – transparent sellers tend to mean that the vehicle has been decently cared for and has plenty of viable parts.

 6. Compare your offers

 To be safe, you should have 3-5 solid offers for your junk vehicle.
 Take the time to sort through them and see which buyer can offer you the best deal.
 Junk car buyers who require delivery may not be the best option, especially if you don’t have a means of transportation.
-Delivery costs will shrink your profit, so choose the buyer that will remove your vehicle for free and offers you the best price.
+Delivery costs will shrink your profit, so choose the buyer who will remove your vehicle for free and offer you the best price.

 7. Select an offer

 After selecting the best offer, contact the junk car buyer and confirm the sale.
 Transportation details should also be confirmed – make sure they are willing to pick up your junk car and that you will not be charged for it.
 Agree on a form of payment – either cash or digital transfer – and payment date.
 The best option for either party is usually accepting payment on the day of vehicle pick-up.